 - Continue flowing back and forth from Cat Pose to Cow Pose, and connect your breath to each movement — inhale for Cow Pose and exhale on Cat Pose.

-- Repeat for at least 10 rounds, or until your spine is warmed up.
+- Repeat for at least 10 rounds, or until your neck, spine, hips, and abs are warmed up.